FIWARE/tutorials.Concise-Format/README.md

 >
 > — Sophocles, Oedipus at Colonus

-The NGSI-LD API is a flexible mechanism for producing context data in mulitple formats.
+The NGSI-LD API is a flexible mechanism for producing context data in multiple formats.
 This was demonstrated in the initial Getting Started [tutorial](https://github.com/FIWARE/tutorials.Getting-Started/tree/NGSI-LD) where both "normalized" and "key-values" pairs format were produced.
-The default, verbose data format is so-called "normalized" NGSI-LD where every **Property** is defined by `"type": "Property` and every **Relationship** is defined by `"type": "Relationship`.
+The default, verbose data format is so-called "normalized" NGSI-LD where every **Property** is defined by `"type": "Property"` and every **Relationship** is defined by `"type": "Relationship"`.
 These keywords ( `type`, `Property` and `Relationship`) are in turn strictly defined JSON-LD terms which can be found in the core @context served with every request.

 ## NGSI-LD Payloads